 Churchland plans to use the award, which provides $75,000 per year for three years, to study the neural circuits that underlie a process known as multisensory decision-making—the integration of information from individual senses such as seeing, hearing and touch to make more accurate decisions.

-Although previous behavioral studies in humans have shown that that combining sensory information from multiple sources is a standard operating procedure in the brain, very little is actually known about the neural circuits that support multisensory integration.
+Although previous behavioral studies in humans have shown that combining sensory information from multiple sources is a standard operating procedure in the brain, very little is actually known about the neural circuits that support multisensory integration.
 Churchland plans to combine behavioral, electrophysiological and optogenetic techniques to chart these circuits, analyze behavior in both rats and humans that are trained to do the same decision-making task, and to establish cause-and-effect relationships between neural structures and specific decisions.

 “How the brain combines different sources of information to guide behavior is a major unsolved problem in systems neuroscience,” explains Churchland.
 She hopes that by solving this problem, her research could ultimately help reveal the answers to clinical questions, such as why people with certain disorders such as autism integrate sensory information differently as compared to healthy people and thereby develop therapeutic strategies.